Proof of Work Explained

-Originally dated back to 1993, the Proof-of-Work concept was developed to prevent denial of service attacks and other service abuse such as spam on a network by requiring some work from the service user, usually meaning processing time by a computer.
+The initial concept of Proof of Work was developed in 1993, as a way to prevent denial of service attacks and other service abuse (such as spam on a network).
+It consisted of requiring some kind of work from the users, usually involving computer processing.

-In 2009 Bitcoin introduced an innovative way of using Proof-of-Work as a consensus algorithm that is used to validate transactions and broadcast new blocks to the blockchain.
+In 2009, Bitcoin introduced an innovative way of using Proof of Work, as a consensus algorithm.
+In this case, PoW is used to validate transactions that are gathered into blocks, which are linked together to form a blockchain.

-It has then spread to become a widely used consensus algorithm in many cryptocurrencies.
+Since then, PoW has spread to become a widely used consensus algorithm and is now deployed by many cryptocurrencies.

-In short, miners on a network will compete against each other in solving complex computational puzzles.
-These puzzles are difficult to solve but easy to verify the correct solution.
-Once a miner has found the solution to the puzzle, they will be able to broadcast the block to the network where all the other miners will then verify that the solution is correct.
+In short, miners compete against each other in solving complex computational puzzles.
+These puzzles are difficult to solve, but when solved, the solutions can be quickly verified.
+So, once a miner finds the solution to a new block, they can broadcast that block to the network.
+All other miners will then verify that the solution is correct and the block will likely be confirmed.

 Bitcoin is a blockchain-based system that is maintained by the collective work of decentralized nodes.
 Some of these nodes are known as miners and are responsible for adding new blocks into the blockchain.
 In order to do so, miners need to try and guess a pseudo-random number (aka. nonce).
 This number, when combined with the data provided in the block and passed through a hash function, must produce a result that matches given conditions, for example, a hash starting with four zeros.
 When a matching result is found, the other nodes will verify the validity of the outcome and the miner node is rewarded with the block reward.